i05nagai/memorandum/language/english_speaking.md

         * Could you put me through to customer services, please?
     * they put you on whole an hour?
     * If you are not put in situations that leverage our best skills, you may become frustrated by your perforamnce and your situation.
+    * put into
+        * to spend a lot of time or effort doing something
+        * You've obviously put a lot of work in on your garden
+        * If I put in some extra hours today, I can have some time off tomorrow
+        * we've put a lot of time and effort into making the house look nice
+        * effort that should be put into engineering practices
     * put in
         * We decided to have a new bathroom put in
         * Dorothy had put in a lot of hard work during her xis years as chairperson